 Its revenue has grown consistently during the pre-covid period.

 Fortis Healthcare has mainly two divisions from which it earns revenue.
-The Healthcare services contribute around 76% to their total revenue and the rest 24% is by their Diagnostic services.
+The Healthcare services contribute around 76% to their total revenue and the rest 24% is from their Diagnostic services.

 Even before the breakout of covid the company was not able to maintain a consistent revenue growth margin.

-The gross profit margin reflects how successful a company’s management is in generating revenue, considering the costs involved in producing their products and services.
+The gross profit margin reflects how successful a company’s management is in generating revenue, considering the costs involved in producing its products and services.

 Operating income shows how much a company is earning after deducting all the variable costs but before paying interest and taxes.

-The 5 years average operating profit margin for Apollo is higher than Fortis with 6.7% compared to 4.83%.
+The operating profit margin for Fortis has increased higher than Apollo with 13.91% compared to 11.33%.